illinoisdpi/dashboard/docs/how-to-use-dashboard.md

 # How to Use the Workforce Education Dashboard
-A Guide for Discovery Partners Institue Workforce Education Instructors and Administrators
+A Guide for Discovery Partners Institute Workforce Education Instructors and Administrators

 ![](./images/we-dashboard.png)